 What should you do for better oral health?

-Aside from brushing the teeth thoroughly at least twice a day and flossing before going to bed daily, dentists also advise patients to refrain from foods that can cause cavities like sugar-based foods and stay away from tobacco products.
+Aside from brushing the teeth thoroughly at least twice a day and flossing before going to bed daily, dentists also advise patients to refrain from foods and habits that can cause cavities.
+These include sugary foods and tobacco products.

-Indeed, professional cleaning and exhaustive checkup every six months are also highly recommended.
+Indeed, professional cleanings and exhaustive checkups every six months are also highly recommended.

 All these recommendations play a very vital role in the overall health of one’s gums, teeth, and mouth.
 Poor oral hygiene can result in cavities or tooth decay.